SDCraigN/UCB_DAB_Final_Project/README.md

 Output - converted the yearly averages into CSVs that were then exported and hosted on Google Storage so that they could be used in Tableau (Visualizations) and Pyspark (Machine Learning)

+## Machine Learning

+On a Google Colab notebook, we used PySpark as opposed to SciKit Learn and Pandas to conduct our multiple linear regression.
+We chose PySpark instead because Pandas kept crashing due to the large nature of our intended dataframe.

+The independent variables that we chose are latitude, elevation, average CO2 emissions, average dewpoint, and year.
+The dependent variable is average temperature (Fahrenheit) recorded at each data point (which were weather stations).

 ## A Slack-Errr production by
 Nick Nasse